 CEHD academic programs, departments, offices and centers

-The college currently offers over 35 majors and 25 minor options in the fields of education and human development, creating numerous degree possibilities for students with a variety of interests.
+The college currently offers over 20 majors and over 10 minor options in the fields of education and human development, creating numerous degree possibilities for students with a variety of interests.
 Undergraduate students are advised through the CEHD Office of Admissions and Advising.

 CEHD currently offers over 50 graduate credential opportunities including graduate certificates, master’s degrees, a specialist program, and doctoral degrees.
 Graduate advisors are located in the departments.